Merculous/PyKernelPatch/README.md

 everything gets loaded.
 5.x have been tested and all of them restore without issues.

-# Additional functionality

-This project also provides a diff function, although it needs updating.
-Note, when diffing two kernels, they must be the same size.

 # Issues

 iOS 4 and 6 are not supported currently.
 I'm not aware of what needs to be fixed,